huyduong95/aspire/README.md

 4. Install Chrome Browser version 87

 ## How it work
-Please open source file in Intellij
+Please open source file in Intellij, and let Intellij resolving + install required dependencies

 In configuration running, import one runner using JUnit with configure bellow